 Is it a good camera to provide an onboard live view on the layout?
-Well “somewhat maybe not really”:
+Well “somewhat… maybe… not really”:

-- Using the wifi mode quality drains the battery, more than just straight recording.
+- Using the wifi mode quickly drains the battery, more than just straight recording.
 A quick estimate is that we’d be lucky to get half an hour out of it and I think I’m being extremely generous here.
 Probably a lot less actually.

 - Since the device is the one generating the wifi hotspot, the range becomes an issue very quickly.
 A quick test worked fine with a 3-4 yard range in direct line of sight, with some noticeably choppiness in the video stream when I was getting farther.
 However since all the tunnels on this layout are wire mesh, I don’t think it will work very well for a full layout tour due to the combination of distance and obstacles to the signal.

 Like the RunCam 2, it’s a bit of a death by thousand cuts -- every feature is nice yet every feature also has just enough of an issue to ruin it.
 It can be used to record cab rides, but not good ones.
 It can record from the phone app, but that gives bad sound.
 It can be used to do live view, but not very long or with lots of drop outs.
-It can do 1080p, but it lacks sharpness.
+It can do 1080p, but it’s fake and it lacks sharpness.
 Most if not all of these issues can be fixed after the fact in post video editing, but at that point it’s worth considering whether it’s economical to do that.